OctopusDeploy/docs/docs/shared-content/optimum-setup/optimum-setup-environments.include.md

 ## Conclusion

-In summary, the major ting to remember is when configuring Octopus, keep the number of environments you create low, and leverage tenants to handle deployments to different data centers or customers.
+In summary, the major thing to remember is when configuring Octopus, keep the number of environments you create low, and leverage tenants to handle deployments to different data centers or customers.